This post is brought to you by Jovial Foods. All opinions are 100% mine.

 - The second best price are these einkorn berries on Amazon.

-- If you don’t have a grain mill to grind your own flour, you can buy whole wheat einkorn flour.
-Thrive Market has it for $2.99/lb (Crumbs readers get a FREE jar of coconut oil on their first order!) or this 3-pack on Amazon.
+- If you don’t have a grain mill to grind your own flour (I use this one), you can buy whole wheat einkorn flour.
+Thrive Market has it for $2.99/lb (Crumbs readers get 25% off + Free 30-Day Trial Membership!) or this 3-pack on Amazon.

 - I also like all-purpose Einkorn flour (for fluffy sweet potato biscuits!), you can find it on Amazon.